-Lessons I Learned From 3 Months On The Road
+Lessons I Learnt From 3 Months On The Road

 To travel is to discover a great many surprising facts about yourself.

 Hans Christian Andersen once said, “To travel is to live”.
 I would like to suggest that to travel is also to discover a great many surprising facts about yourself that you perhaps didn’t expect.

 I don’t mean the kind you’d use as an Instagram caption (“Stumbled across a food cart in the middle of a desolate village and had the best banh mi of my life!”).
 I mean things you’d be a little embarrassed to report back to your mother during a Skype call (“I ran out of toothpaste a week ago!”)

 I recently spent three months on the road – travelling the United States, the Middle East and the Mediterranean.
 With a pretty even split of preparedness (my jam) and making it up as we go (my boyfriend’s), we set off on a grand adventure.

 Some things we discovered quickly.
 A good travel SIM card is essential.
 You definitely need travel insurance because you might fall off your bike in San Francisco, frantically Uber to an emergency room and spend the next week in a sling.